 Here in Ely, Minnesota, our backyard is the Boundary Waters Canoe Area Wilderness (BWCAW).
-In conjunction with Quetico Provencial Park in Canada this beautiful area is home to over 2000 lakes connected by rivers and portages that are only accessible to paddlers.
-It is still one of the most pristine places you can travel to and camp in, and is one of the few places on earth where you can find water pure enough for drinking in the wild.
+In conjunction with Quetico Provincial Park in Canada this beautiful area is home to over 2000 lakes connected by rivers and portages that are only accessible to paddlers.
+It is still one of the most pristine places you can travel and camp, and is one of the few places on earth where you can find water pure enough for drinking in the wild.

 It is a paradise away from the hustle and bustle of daily life.
 It is a place to escape and get closer to things bigger than yourself.
 It is without a doubt the best medicine for stress relief and one of the most fantastic places you can introduce children too at a young age.

 The Boundary Waters is protected and yet accessible.
 It is set apart and special, but everyone can visit this beautiful country.
 It is both our sanity and the object of our affection.